felselva/swfw/REFERENCE.md

 enum swfw_status swfw_set_window_resizable(struct swfw_window *swfw_win, bool resizable);
 ```

-Set if the window can be resized.
+Sets if the window can be resized.

 If successful, the function returns `SWFW_OK`, otherwise one of the error values.